Disney Universe: Gameplay

-The game is a 3D platform game similar to the more recent Nicktoons Unite! series games.

 Up to four friends can connect through local multiplayer and play through 6 different worlds to defeat enemies, and collect powerups and coins.
 One unique feature is that the enemies actively try to hinder a player's progress by setting up traps or hiding key items.

 The two main attractions of the game are the levels and the costumes.
 Players travel to 6 worlds from classic and contemporary Disney and Pixar properties, consisting of Alice in Wonderland, Pirates of the Caribbean, The Lion King, WALL-E, Monsters, Inc., and Aladdin.
 The travellers can acquire 45 costumes based on numerous other Disney franchises, such as The Little Mermaid, Tron, Mickey Mouse, Lilo & Stitch and Finding Nemo.

 Character mode

 The costumes need to be upgraded by finding stars in the levels.
 The skill set remains the same for each, but becomes more powerful.
 Each character has a handheld weapon specific to that character.
-For example, Aladdin ends up with Genie's lamp at 4 stars, and Sully has a piece of Boo's door.